Ahimsa Express

-The 11095/11096 Ahimsa Express is an Express train belonging to Indian Railways that runs between Ahmedabad Junction and Pune Junction in India.
-It is currently being operated with 11095/11096 train numbers on a weekly basis.
+The 22185/22186 Ahimsa Express is an Express train belonging to Indian Railways that runs between Ahmedabad Junction and Pune Junction in India.
+It is currently being operated with 22185/22186 train numbers on a weekly basis.

-It operates as train number 11095 from Ahmedabad Junction to Pune Junction and as train number 11096 in the reverse direction, serving the states of Gujarat and Maharashtra.
-The word Ahimsa means non-violent in Devangiri.
+It operates as train number 22185 from Ahmedabad Junction to Pune Junction and as train number 22186 in the reverse direction, serving the states of Gujarat and Maharashtra.
+The word Ahimsa means non-violence in Sanskrit.

 Coach composition

 The train has standard ICF coach with max speed of 110 km/h.
 The train consists of 22 coaches: